A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-To ensure the existence of a global time function, firstly it is important to ensure that the gradient field of the global time function in ${\overline{\cal N}}$, i.e., $dt={\frac{{\partial}t}{{\partial}x^{\alpha}}} dx^{\alpha}$, is indeed timelike everywhere.
-(If it were not, a unit time-like vector field family ${\bf {\bar n}}_t$ would not exist everywhere on the FHSs.)
-Besides the world lines of different FOs should never intersect; this condition concerns the geometry of each 4-metric of ${\bf {\bar g}}_t$ in the sense that they cannot contain event horizons.
-By hypothesis the family ${\bf {\bar g}}_t$ should represent a solution field equations.
-This means that if solutions of candidate field equations do indeed contain event horizons, such candidates must be discarded as inconsistent with the quasi-metric framework.
+To guarantee the existence of a global time function, firstly it is important to ensure that the gradient field $dx^0$ of the global time coordinate $x^0$ in a GTCS is indeed timelike everywhere.
+(Otherwise a unit time-like vector field family ${\bf {\bar n}}_t$ would not exist everywhere on the FHSs.)
+This condition concerns the geometry of each 4-metric of ${\bf {\bar g}}_t$ in the sense that they cannot contain event horizons.
+By hypothesis, the family ${\bf {\bar g}}_t$ should represent a solution field equations.
+This means that, if candidate field equations do indeed allow solutions containing event horizons, such candidates must be discarded as inconsistent with the quasi-metric framework.
+Secondly, even if the FHSs are spatial Cauchy hypersurfaces, one must ensure that each FHS can be seen as a member of a unique family of spatial 3-hypersurfaces foliating ${\overline{\cal M}}$ equipped with any allowable 4-geometry ${\bf {\bar g}}{\in}{\bf {\bar g}}_t$.
+A sufficient condition to ensure this, is to demand that the FHSs are {\em compact} (without boundaries) [3].
+Thus, to guarantee that the global time function exists, we will require that the FHSs are Cauchy and compact.
+This is also sufficient to ensure that the global time function is unique in the sense that it splits space-time into a unique family of FHSs.